 Many military, government, and industrial facilities are at risk of an explosion, whether accidental or intentional.
 Blast resistant assemblies protect the occupants and building from devastating shrapnel.
 Blast resistant doors are also available in fire or windstorm rated, bullet resistant, and with vision lights.

-These sturdy steel doors have been engraved and stained to look just like wood.
-People usually don’t realize they aren’t wood unless they look closely.
+These sturdy steel doors are engraved and stained to look just like wood.
+People usually think they are real wood unless they look closely.
 Faux wood doors are ideal for high-use openings that would benefit from the appearance of wood with the durability of steel.

 Meet the requirements of ANSI/SDI A250.13 and the Florida Building Code with door assemblies that can withstand winds and wind-born debris up to 170 mph.
 Hurricane rated doors are available flush, paneled, or glazed, and also prefinished with a durable coating.

 Reduce prep time and VOC’s at the jobsite and ensure a quality paint job with prefinished doors.
 These commercial-grade finishes comply with SDI standards for weather resistance and adhesion, and are available in any color.